JasonAHendry/fwd-dream/README.md

 ### A small example

 I've included an example parameter set (`params/param_default-example.ini`) and notebook (`notebooks/sec0_plot-default-example.ipynb`) for you to get started with `forward-dream`.
-The parameters are set such that the simulation runs with default parameters, but for only 10 years, such that you can run the simulation in a few minutes on your local machine.
+The parameters are set such that the simulation runs with default parameters, but for only 10 years, such that you can run the simulation in a couple minutes on your local machine.
 To run it, navigate to the `/fwd-dream` directory and run:

 ```
 conda activate dream
-python simulation.py -e default -p params/param_default-example.ini -s balanced
+python simulation.py -e default -p params/param_default-example.ini -s clonal
 ```

 The simulation should now print some diagnostics to `stdout`.
 Once the simulation is done, you should be able to run the notebook `notebooks/sec0_plot-default-example.ipynb` to produce plots that recreate Figure 2 of the `forward-dream` manuscript: